fionaliu0105/affective-word-norms-eda/README.md

 ### Project Overview

-This project is an Exploratory Data Analysis (EDA) of a large-scale psycholinguistic dataset containing emotional ratings for nearly 14,000 English words.
-The goal is to use R, specifically the `tidyverse` suite of tools (`ggplot2`, `dplyr`, `stringr`), to replicate key findings from cognitive science literature and uncover relationships between the grammatical forms of words and their emotional content.
+This project presents an Exploratory Data Analysis (EDA) of a large-scale psycholinguistic dataset containing emotional ratings for nearly 14,000 English words.
+Using R and the `tidyverse` suite, the analysis replicates well-established findings in affective science and explores new patterns related to gender, linguistic form, and the emotional structure of the English lexicon.

+The dataset includes human ratings—on a 1–9 scale—along three core emotional dimensions:
 The analysis focuses on three core emotional dimensions:
-* **Valence:** The pleasantness of a word (negative to positive).
+* **Valence:** The pleasantness of a word (unhappy to happy).
 * **Arousal:** The intensity of emotion evoked by a word (calm to excited).
-* **Dominance:** The degree of control associated with a word (submissive to dominant).
+* **Dominance:** The degree of control associated with a word (controlled to in control).

+The project examines how these dimensions interact, how perceptions differ by gender, and how grammatical form (e.g., suffixes) shapes emotional meaning.
 ### Dataset

 The data used in this project comes from Warriner et al. (2013).
 It contains affective norms for 13,915 English lemmas collected via crowdsourcing.